Change subtitle, audio and closed captioning preferences in DVD Player on Mac

 Show or hide subtitles

-In the DVD Player app on your Mac, choose Features > Subtitles, and select a language.
+In the DVD Player app on your Mac, start playing a movie.
+Choose Features > Subtitles, then select a language.
+You can also tap the Subtitles button in the Touch Bar to see a list of available Subtitles options.

 For some discs, you may need to use the disc’s interactive menus to turn on and choose subtitles.